Consortium upgrading Panama Canal says won't immediately halt work

-* Newell Brands announces tender offers for $1.075 billion of outstanding debt

-PANAMA CITY/MADRID Jan 19 A consortium of construction companies, led by Spain's Sacyr, backed down on Sunday from a threat to immediately halt work expanding the Panama Canal in a dispute over cost overruns, but said it could still do so at a later date.
+PANAMA CITY/MADRID A consortium of construction companies, led by Spain's Sacyr (SCYR.MC), backed down on Sunday from a threat to immediately halt work expanding the Panama Canal in a dispute over cost overruns, but said it could still do so at a later date.

 But with neither side backing down, and with Monday's deadline looming, it had seemed a hiatus in one of the world's largest construction projects was inevitable, until the consortium clarified its position on Sunday.